Ashutoshdikshit07/SDLC-Automation/README.md

 ## Demo on creating a repository in aws management console.

 - Search **CodeCommit** on AWS and create a repository.
+- Look here for more Steps in detail: Demo_CodeCommitActions.md

-> there are other repositories that can be used in AWS deployments include S3, GitHub, BitBucket and github enterprise.
+>there are other repositories that can be used in AWS deployments include S3, GitHub, BitBucket and github enterprise.